 It’s likely that being outside in cold weather inhibits the ability of mucus and nasal hairs to work disease agents out of your nose.

-It’s also likely that when you get back inside, in a room with the windows shut and people sniffling, that you are more likely to be exposed to germs.
+It’s also likely that when you get back inside in a room with the windows shut and people sniffling, you are more likely to be exposed to germs.

 As people return to college, school, work, and day care in the fall, viruses find ideal conditions to hop from one host to another, before cold weather even sets in.

 Hypothermia is an emergency that requires immediate medical care.
 This condition occurs when your body loses too much heat.
-This can result from exposure to cold weather and elements.
+It can result from exposure to extremely cold weather and elements.

 Exposure to cold temperatures can cause hikers, the homeless, the very young, and the very old to begin to shiver, become confused, and even lose consciousness.

-If you are in cold weather and encounter any of the following conditions, you will quickly face a medical emergency:
+If you are in cold weather and encounter any of the following conditions, you’ll quickly face a medical emergency:

 - being exposed to a lot of wind or rain